lightzane/mini-docs/.docs/2022/10/06/mini-docs-about.md

   markedTitle: string;
   /** The calculated time to read in minutes.
 Returns: `time` min read */
   timeToRead: string;
-  /** The content to be displayed as preview or summary of a subject */
-  titleOverview: string;
   /** The content (excluding title) to be displayed as preview or summary of a subject */
   overview: string;
   /** The yaml front matter which contains other information such as `authors`, `tags`, `published_date`, and other custom fields */